-Subject : BUILDING MAT ERIALS & CONSTRUCTION -I Code : ART102 Credits : 6 Hours / Week: 6 hrs.
-Progressive Marks : 100 Examination Marks : 50 Duration of Exam: 3 hrs.
+Subject: Building Materials & Construction -I Code: ART102 Credits: 6 Hours / Week: 6 hrs.
+Progressive Marks: 60 Examination Marks: 40 Duration of Exam: 3 hrs.

-To study various construction details in co-ordination with the Building Materials and science related to them their applications with all the primary elements of construction used locally and innovatively.
+The course intends to study various construction details in co-ordination with the Building Materials and science and their applications on the field.